Sign up for this event is by:

 About the venue:

 Cambridge Online is an educational charity promoting computer access for all.
 It has a network of 20 local community access points in Cambridge, a specialist accessibility service supporting disabled people, and a mentoring programme for volunteer tutors.
-They are part of the UK online centres network.
+They are partners with UK online centres (OCF), GoOn UK and BBC First Click.

 Net2Camb is a free monthly event for people in and around the Cambridge area interested in using web or mobile technology for social good.
 Whether you are a nonprofit organization in the traditional sense, a venture capitalist, a programmer, an individual with a great idea, or a social changemaker, Net2Camb is here to help you make connections and create a community around innovating for good in Cambridge.
 These events are great opportunities to learn what others are trying, see successful projects and platforms, hear about developing technologies, make new friends and collaborate on new projects.
 Net2Camb is one of the many meetups of NetSquared, meaning that we are not alone!
 There are meetups just like this all around the world!
 And Netsquared is part of TechSoup, who help get technology into the hands of Non Profits.
 Cool huh?